 Figure Out Your Brand’s Position in the Market

 Once you’ve done the digital audit, you’ll see where your brand positioning in terms of search and social media engagement.
-This will help you understand your ranking against competitors in your niche.
+This will help you understand your ranking against competitors for your niche audience.

 See Your Strengths and Weaknesses in Branding